w3c/wot/proposals/privacy.md

 a particular person.
 We will call these "privacy sensitive contexts".

 ### TDs MUST not contain PII.
-For example, a TD must not contain an owner's email or embed their name, address, or other PII in a description or title field.
+For example, a TD must not contain the email of a person with which it is associated or embed their name, address, or other PII in a description or title field.

 ### TDs MUST be transmitted only to Authenticated and Authorized consumers.